polterguy/magic/magic.backend/files/modules/README.md

 If the filestructure seems confusing, you can use Swagger API documentation giving you hints about which URLs your server has after having created some file.

+## Creating module startup logic

+If you create a folder named _"magic.startup"_ directly inside of your own module's root folder, all files inside of this folder will be evaluated as Magic starts the backend, and considered as initialization logic.
+See the _"magic.common"_ folder for an example that creates a whole range of slots for database CRUD operations.